 “Dietary intervention based on knowledge of nutritional requirement, nutritional status, and genotype (i.e., ‘individualized nutrition’) can be used to prevent, mitigate, or cure chronic disease,” (Kaput & Rodriguez, 2004).

 - The liver is often impaired in chronic disease, and medication use adds further strain on the body’s ability to detoxify properly.
-Coffee enemas may be used daily to help flush the body of toxins, as well as to help manage chronic pain and inflammation.
+Coffee enemas may be used under medical supervision to help flush the body of toxins, as well as to help manage chronic pain and inflammation.
 You can read more about coffee enemas below.

 - Coffee Enema Scientific Basis – courtesy of The Gerson Institute